Elizabeth is now on the map, officially! The new Congleton link road was named Wolstenholme Elmy Way on 19th April 2021.

 Hazel Reeves is not only a great sculptor, she is also committed to redressing the lack of women represented in public art, one statue at a time.
 Before becoming a sculptor Hazel spent many years promoting women’s rights internationally.
 Now her passion is for telling stories in bronze of struggles for social justice, as she will be doing with our Elizabeth!

-Hazel is delivering the Morley College Penny Lecture on 25th March 2021, entitled Statues of Women – The Politics and the Practice. you can sign up here:
+Hazel is delivered the Morley College Penny Lecture on 25th March 2021, entitled Statues of Women – The Politics and the Practice.

 Elizabeth’s Group has released a new video for International Women’s Day 2021!